petzval/btferret/README.md

 by the multiple identities of a Pi running btferret.
 They store information about devices and they might have seen the Pi with its bluez identity, or as a btferret Classic device, or LE device.
 One solution is to clear all the stored information from the connecting client - especially unpairing if previously paired.
-A more certain solution is to set up a new identity when starting an LE server.
+A more certain solution is to set up a new identity with a different address when starting an LE server.
 This is done by calling [set\_le\_random\_address](#4-2-44-set\_le\_random\_address) which changes the Bluetooth address of the server to something that you choose, and then advertises as a pure LE device.

 Just add a few instructions before calling le\_server.
+Setting a wait time and a Just Works request may also assist connection and pairing.

 C code